Mattie Moss Clark

 Jesus Has a Lot to Give.
 Dr. Mattie Moss Clark had a lot to offer.
 It was her desire to pursue a music major at Fisk University.
 She took piano and voice while in high school.
 Mattie also played the organ.
 After the death of her father, she enrolled in music at nearby Selma University to be near her mother.
 She studied choral and classical arrangements for 12 years.
 Mattie continued to play for their local church while attending classes.

 Later, Dr. Mattie Moss Clark moved to Detroit to play for her sister’s church and other congregations.
 Her favorite place was Greater Love Tabernacle COGIC.
-She decided to Try Jesus.
-She received the Holy Ghost.
-She became the Minister of Music under the leadership of Bishop William Rimson.
-Later, she became Music Minister for Bailey Temple COGIC in Detroit, under Bishop John Bailey.
+She decided to Try Jesus and received the Holy Ghost.
+Dr. Clark became the Minister of Music under the leadership of Bishop William Rimson.
+And later became Music Minister for Bailey Temple COGIC in Detroit, under Bishop John Bailey.
 After Bishop Bailey’s death she became a member of the Greater Mitchell COGIC, under Bishop J.H.
 Sheard.
 Showers of blessings continued to pour.

 With Jesus All the Way, Dr. Mattie Moss Clark was able to record with several choirs.
 She became state music director for the Southwest Michigan COGIC jurisdiction.
 She started the tradition of separating soprano, alto and tenor parts in songs, In 1958, Dr. Clark formed and recorded with the Southwest Michigan State Choir.
 It was the first album recording of a gospel choir.
 The three albums met the certified gold standard of 500,000 copies.
 God is Greatly to Be Praised.
 You can hear the albums on Christian radio online.